atikash/glaucusProblem/README.md

 ## Steps to test

 > DISCLAIMER : To perform performance test on this application with a huge number of concurrent requests make sure the hardware is available.
-To run a test with a huge number of concurrent user you need a high end server or a system.
+To run a test with a huge number of concurrent user you need a high end system.

 ###  Step 1
     Download and install MySql.